Geonovum/testbed-spatial-APIs/topic #4 Generic vs Convenience approach for Spatial data APIs/README.md

 This research is limited by the following constraints:
 - We will only approach the research question by taking an application with an existing (convenience) API and investigate the cost and benefit of adding an OGC API Features implementation.
 We acknowledge that the question can also be approached the other way (take an existing OGC API Features implementation and add a convenience API).
 We also acknowledge this approach as interesting.
 However, due to resource (time) limitations, we have chosen to only investigate the first approach.
 - We make the comparison by looking at a system that contains location data, but also  measurement data.
 The topic is about the OGC API Features, not about OGC measurement APIs.
 Therefore, we will only use the location data for this topic.
-- We will demonstrate the added functionality that becomes available when data is accessible using OGC API Features with only one client application (QGis).
+- We will demonstrate the added functionality that becomes available when data is accessible using OGC API Features with only one client application (QGIS).
 We implicitly generalize this to the functionality of other OGC compliant client applications.

 ### Approach
 The approach to this topic is to delve into the OGC API Features and to investigate the investment and possible return of adding an OGC API Features compliant endpoint to an existing service.

-To do this, we will start with an existing convenience API.
+To do this, we will start with an existing OGC API implementation.
 This is done by taking the API from an existing open system by a Dutch organisation called 'Kadaster' that contains location data.

 We will investigate the full potential with a datasource containing water quality an quantity measurements for the Dutch water authorities (Rijkswaterstaat en waterschappen).
 For the latter, we will only take a look at the location part of their API.

 Usefulness will be determined by investigating the benefits.
 The benefits will be determined in two ways.
 First, we will look into the functionality that is available if data is accessible via the OGC API Features.
 The convenience API is very particular and will not be understood by generic software.
-Practically, we will examine the data using the QGis viewer, since this viewer cannot access the data via the convenience API, but it can access the data via the OGC API Features implementation.
+Practically, we will examine the data using the QGIS viewer, since this viewer cannot access the data via the convenience API, but it can access the data via the OGC API Features implementation.

-By demonstrating this usage, it means that adding the OGC API Features implementation unlocks the functionality of the QGis viewer.
+By demonstrating this usage, it means that adding the OGC API Features implementation unlocks the functionality of the QGIS viewer.
 Implicitly, this means that the functionality of any OGC compliant client application (or web application) becomes available if this implementation is added.

 Besides full blown applications, OGC API's can also be used easily in most popular general purpose languages.
 An example of such a language is Python, which is quite popular among data analysts.
 Python has easy to use libraries to access OGC  API's.
 Therefore, an additional functional benefit is easy development against the datasources.